 LCB dancers rehearse on Sunday afternoons from January to April, with an intensive period of daily rehearsals over their Easter holidays.
 In total, they receive over 100 hours of free, specialist ballet tuition and performance experience.

 A core part of LCB’s mission is to enable people to see ballet who normally couldn’t afford it, and to bring ballet into the community for those who are not physically able to access it.
 The charity also introduces new audiences to ballet, with many audience members drawn to LCB productions through the universal appeal of the popular stories performed by the Company.
 LCB’s outreach initiatives start on ‘opening night’ and continue throughout the year, impacting over 3,000 people’s lives each year through our programmes, workshops, tour performances and classes.
-LCB runs three flagship outreach programmes: Ballet for £1, which gives away free tickets to disadvantaged and isolated children and adults for just £1 and are followed up with free ballet workshops offered to all participating schools; LCB2 Tours in the community, which bring abridged versions of the main production into care homes, special needs schools and hospices; and Dance Inspire, which is a programme of weekly free ballet classes offered in primary schools in disadvantaged areas.
+LCB runs three flagship outreach programmes: Ballet for £1, which gives away free tickets to disadvantaged and isolated children and adults for just £1 and are followed up with free ballet workshops offered to all participating schools.
+LCB is an Artsmark Partner organisation and our Ballet for £1 programme can support Arts Awards.
+LCB Touring Company, brings abridged versions of the main production into care homes, special needs schools and community centres; and Dance Inspire, which is a programme of weekly free ballet classes offered in primary schools in disadvantaged areas.

 To develop talent and support young dancers in their pursuit of excellence, LCB offers a number of training opportunities for children aged 9-16.